tobinegbert/DnDS_CoS_MagicItems/Gloomstalker Bow.md

 ### Initiating Strike
 You are at your deadliest when you get the drop on your enemies.
 You have advantage on attack rolls against any creature that hasn't taken a turn in the combat yet.
 In addition, the first attack you make as part of the attack action is automatically a critical hit.
 If you hit a creature in this way you can command an ally to spend their reaction to move up to their movement and make a single attack.

-*Note: This could potentially proc twice on separate turns depending on how we run surprise rounds.
+*Note: This could potentially proc up to three times over two separate turns depending on how we run surprise rounds and if I have action surge.
 If we play it as we surprise someone who is unaware and there is a surprise round where they do not go.
-Then it is possible since the ability triggers if the enemy hasn't taken their turn*
+Then it is possible to attack, action surge attack, then the first actual round starts and if I have a higher initiative it can proc again*

 ### Insightful Fighting
 Choose one creature you can see.
 As a bonus action, you can make an insight check opposed by the creatures deception check.
 If you succeed you learn how the creature fights.
+You learn the creatures armor class.
+You also gain the benefits listed below.
 This feature can be used once if the creature is not in combat, or as many times as you wish if they are engaged in combat.
 If the insight requires an attack it applies to the next attack you make on this turn.
 You can choose one of the following insights to learn about the creature:
 - **Sharpshooter:** Your penalty for using sharpshooter decreases by 1.
 This effect can stack up to 3 times.
 - **Disarm:** You can use a weapon attack to knock a weapon or another item from a target’s grasp.
 You make an attack roll contested by the target’s Strength (Athletics) check or Dexterity (Acrobatics) check.
 If the attacker wins the contest, the attack causes damage to be halved and the defender drops the item.
 The attacker has disadvantage on its attack roll if the target is holding the item with two or more hands.
 The target has advantage on its ability check if it is larger than the attacking creature, or disadvantage if it is smaller.
 - **Trip:**
 - **Distract:**

 ### Expose Weakness
-When you have successfully used your insightful fighting against one enemy twice, you can share your insights on their weaknesses with an ally.
+When you have successfully used your insightful fighting against one enemy twice, as part of the bonus action to study them you can share your insights on their weaknesses with an ally.
 The next ally to make an attack against that creature does so with advantage.
 [Or add 1d6??]

 ### Reliable Talent Improvement
 If you roll lower than a 5 on any ability check that you have proficiency in, you treat the roll as if it were a 5.
 In addition you gain expertise in a skill of your choice